lhl2617/Interpolatory/Hardware_Estimations/unidir/fs/fs.md

     - After each block in the row in the source frame has been processed:
         - Ignoring the top `b` rows of `write_cache`, search the following `b` rows for pixels that have a hole value of 0 in `w_h_s_cache` in the corresponding location
         - Apply median filter to any such pixel in `write_cache`
-        - Ignoring the top `b` rows of `write_cache`, write the following `b` rows into DRAM (either in block wise format for consistency when streaming out, or in raster order)
+        - Ignoring the top 5 rows of `write_cache`, write the following `b` rows into DRAM (either in block wise format for consistency when streaming out, or in raster order)
         - Shift the addressing of the `write_cache` so that the start is `b` rows later
         - Set the first `b` rows to 0 in `w_h_s_cache` (the values corresponding to the `b` rows of `write_cache` that have just been written to DRAM) and then shift the addressing so that the start is `b` rows later
     - Repeat for the next `w` rows in `win_cache`